DarkStarSword/3d-fixes/README.md

 Updates all 3DMigoto symlinks in the current directory or subdirectories to use the latest version of 3DMigoto (which must be extracted in a directory named 3Dmigoto-x.y.z under 3d-fixes).

+### custom_shader_cb_live_view ###
+This directory contains a custom shader, font and the corresponding d3dx.ini sections to interpret a constant buffer as floating point values and show them live while in game.
+This is done entirely on the GPU and uses a geometry shader to generate the text.